Anti-Bribery and Corruption Policy

-GOOD ADVICE UK’s compliance manager is responsible for monitoring the effectiveness of this policy and will review the implementation of it on a regular basis.
-They will assess its suitability, adequacy, and effectiveness.
+Our Compliance Manager monitors the policy’s effectiveness and reviews its implementation on a regular basis.
+They also assess its suitability, adequacy, and effectiveness.

-Internal control systems and procedures designed to prevent bribery and corruption are subject to regular audits to ensure that they are effective in practice.
+Internal control systems and procedures are subject to regular audits to ensure effectiveness and that they prevent bribery and corruption.

-Any need for improvements will be applied as soon as possible.
-Employees are encouraged to offer their feedback on this policy if they have any suggestions for how it may be improved.
-Feedback of this nature should be addressed to the compliance manager.
+Any need for improvements is applied as soon as possible.
+Employees are encouraged to offer their feedback to the Compliance Manager on this policy if they have any suggestions.

-This policy does not form part of an employee’s contract of employment and GOOD ADVICE UK may ament it at any time so as to improve its effectiveness at combatting bribery and corruption
+This policy does not form part of an employee’s contract of employment and GOOD ADVICE UK may amend it at any time to improve its effectiveness at combatting bribery and corruption.

 GOOD ADVICE UK is registered in England and Wales as a Limited Company By Shares.
 Our Companies House Registration Number is: 06962398.
 We are regulated by the Office of the Immigration Services Commissioner (OISC).